Nasrollah Kasraian: Photography career

 displays the shift from traditionalism to modernity in the Iranian capital.

+Kasraian’s works have been published in numerous international magazines, including GEO, Grands Reportages, Animan, and Altair.
 Kasraian's work has been exhibited in various countries, with his first U.S. photography exhibit hosted in 2017 at the University of Maryland.
 His autobiography was published in 2015 by artebox, an extensive interview in Persian with the artist about his life and work.

+The cover of the book The Journey by Mahmoud Dowlatabadi, an Iranian novelist who is widely regarded as one of the foremost living figures in Persian literature, is a photograph by Kasraian.

 Besides his work as a photographer, Kasraian has also translated books such as Andreas Feininger's The Complete Photographer into Persian.

+Educational work

+Kasraian has also been active in photography education.
+He is the subject of 12 Lessons on Documentary Photography, an educational video course produced for the program New Page, in which he discusses his experiences in documentary and ethnographic photography.
+In the course, Kasraian addresses topics such as the influence of a photographer’s worldview on their work, research methods in photography, the relationship between ethnographic photography and cultural anthropology, ethical considerations, and maintaining independence as a photographer.

+Kasraian is also active as a writer and poet.
+A selection of his poems has been translated into English and published in Nowruz Journal, reflecting his engagement with literary as well as visual forms of expression.